Dan Gadzuric

-Daniel Gadzuric (Даниел Гаџурић; born 2 February 1978) is a Dutch-Serbian former professional basketball player.

-Gadzuric, a center, attended preparatory school at The Governor's Academy in Byfield, Massachusetts, before playing college basketball for the Bruins at University of California, Los Angeles (UCLA).
+Daniel Gadzuric (Даниел Гаџурић; born February 2, 1978) is a Dutch-Serbian former professional basketball player.
+A center, Gadzuric attended preparatory school at The Governor's Academy in Byfield, Massachusetts, before playing college basketball for the Bruins at University of California, Los Angeles (UCLA).
+He was drafted by the Milwaukee Bucks in the 2002 NBA draft.

 Professional career

-Gadzuric was drafted by the Milwaukee Bucks during the 2002 NBA Draft.
+Gadzuric was drafted as the 34th overall pick by the Milwaukee Bucks during the 2002 NBA draft.

 On June 22, 2010, Gadzuric and Charlie Bell were traded to the Golden State Warriors for Corey Maggette after spending eight years with the Bucks.

 On February 23, 2011, Gadzuric was traded to the New Jersey Nets along with Brandan Wright in exchange for Troy Murphy and a second round pick.

 In October 2011, he signed with the Jiangsu Dragons in China.

 He was signed by the New York Knicks on April 20, 2012.
-This ended up being his final season in the NBA, as Gadzuric's final game was on April 26th, 2012 in a 104 - 84 win over the Charlotte Bobcats where he recorded 3 rebounds, 1 steal and 1 block.
+This ended up being his final season in the NBA, as Gadzuric's final game was on April 26, 2012, in a 104–84 win over the Charlotte Bobcats where he recorded 3 rebounds, 1 steal and 1 block.

 On July 16, 2012, Gadzuric, Jared Jeffries, the rights to Giorgos Printezis and Kostas Papanikolaou and a 2016 second round pick were traded to the Portland Trail Blazers for Kurt Thomas and Raymond Felton.

 On July 19, 2012, Gadzuric was waived by the Portland Trail Blazers.
 In September 2012, he joined the Philadelphia 76ers for their training camp.
 However, he did not make their final roster.

 In February 2013, he joined the Marinos de Anzoátegui of the Venezuelan Liga Profesional de Baloncesto (LPB).
 With Marinos, he went on to lose the LPB finals to Cocodrilos de Caracas after a seven-game series.

 On September 27, 2013, he signed with the Los Angeles Lakers.
 However, he was waived on October 9.